-The museum dedicated to the men in the CCC (Civilian Conservation Corps) who were injured, disabled and died performing their duties.
+The museum dedicated to the men injured, disabled and died performing their duties in the CCC (Civilian Conservation Corps).
 Artifacts that the men used donated by family members.
 Posters of the original 8 parks that became the Florida State Park System.
 A 15-minute video presentation of the development of the state parks in the 1930s.
 Some of the men slept in tents; some in barracks.
 A tent that the officer slept in is on display.

 Sit on a picnic table and enjoy Music in the Park performed in the bandstand in March and April.
 Admission prices and hours of operation on the website.